dariusarnold/doublebeam/README.md

 OpenMP is optional.
 If it is found, parallel processing will be enabled.

+## Configuration

+There are two configuration settings: ``config.cpp`` and the config file containing parameters for the algorithm. ``config.cpp`` provides customisation towards the general setup such as path names and typical filenames.
+Typically you would only have to change it once to adapt to your naming conventions.
+The options available are documented in ``config.hpp``.

+All configuration with config files is done for algorithm settings, which will be changed between runs to find optimal parameters.
+All These options can be given in two ways: Specified in the config file or on command line.
+Command line options override config file options, allowing you to use a config file as a base but then change a few key options for between runs.

 ## Inputs

 If not specified otherwise, values should be given in SI-units, e.g. meter for length, radians for